I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 Want a little bit of intrigue and espionage during your Bangkok adventure?
 Why not visit the Jim Thompson house.
 Thompson was an American expatriate, living in Bangkok during the Cold War, and was both a silk merchant and a spy for America.

 Before he mysteriously disappeared in 1967, during a trip to Malaysia, he build a beautiful home in Bangkok, with a wonderful garden and interesting custom furniture.

-The house is a magnificent specimen of Thai architecture and craftsmanship, and makes a great visit during your time in this city.
+The house is a magnificent specimen of Thai architecture and craftsmanship, and it makes a great visit during your time in this city.
 All of the proceeds made from the Jim Thompson house got towards efforts to help underprivileged children.

 Even just from the outside, you can tell that there is something different about this house.
 It really is some of the best architecture that Thailand has to offer, and the mystery surrounding the man who lived here only makes the tour more exciting.
 Do not miss this experience!

-There are lots of temples to see in Bangkok and it can be difficult to decide which to visit, if you have limited time.
+There are lots of temples to see in Bangkok, and it can be difficult to decide which to visit if you have limited time.
 This is a great choice, and the price of admission is extremely low.
 For 50 baht, you will get to see the entire temple, poised on the river, just across from the palace.
 You can probably even visit both of these sites on the exact same day.

 If you are in Bangkok and you do not take the time to visit Wat Pho, you will miss out on one of the best sights in the entire city.
-There are essentially two things to do here: see the giant gold, reclining Buddha and get a massage.
+There are essentially two things to do here: see the giant gold, reclining Buddha, and get a massage.